ecofriendly homestead

 Raised Bed Materials

-I opted for untreated wood for most of my raised beds.
+I opted for untreated wood, which is non-toxic for all of my wooden raised beds.
 They are reinforced with metal brackets on the corners.

 I also have two 50 foot long raised beds that I made from a huge pile of bricks that came with the house.